langsamu/PrimeMultiplication/PrimeMultiplication.Availability/README.md

 - API negotiates 'file extension'
 - UI multiplies primes
 - UI can be cancelled
-- UI can be throw when cancelled
+- UI can throw when cancelled